 WHAT’S INSIDE THIS PACKAGE

-⭐️ Full Implementation Guide — step-by-step instructions to write this book and turn it into a series
+⭐️ Full Implementation Guide — step-by-step instructions from first draft to publication including pricing strategy, cover direction, and series readthrough strategy

 THE REVIEW THAT RUINED EVERYTHING

-What they don’t negotiate: late nights after service when neither of them moves to leave.
-His grandmother Rosa bringing Sloane tea without being asked.
-The farmers market on Saturdays where the performance stops somewhere between the apple vendor and the exit.
-The dish that’s been off the menu for fourteen years because he can’t tell if keeping it back is reverence or cowardice — and what happens when Sloane says maybe you’re waiting for a reason.
+Before the six-week arrangement can run its course, there’s his grandmother Rosa bringing her tea without being asked, Saturday mornings at the farmers market where the performance stops somewhere between the apple stand and the parking lot, a dish that’s been off the menu for fourteen years because he can’t tell if keeping it back is grief or cowardice, late nights after close when neither of them moves toward the door, and the moment she says maybe you’re waiting for a reason and watches something in him crack open.

 WHY THIS WILL SELL

-→ Fake dating consistently ranks as one of the highest-converting romance tropes; stacked with identity reveal and a ticking-clock deadline, it creates compounding tension that sustains reader investment across the full arc rather than front-loading the premise
+→ Fake dating stacked with identity reveal and a ticking clock is one of the highest-converting trope combinations in romance — compounding tension that sustains reader investment across the full arc

-→ The “she wronged him before she knew him” premise creates built-in dramatic irony that readers can’t put down — they’re rooting for honesty the entire book, which drives compulsive page-turning and strong word-of-mouth
+→ Built-in dramatic irony (“she wronged him before she knew him”) keeps readers rooting for honesty the entire book — drives compulsive page-turning and strong word-of-mouth

-→ Built as a 4-book Copper Hollow series with named protagonists and planted seeds throughout Book 1 — strong read-through revenue potential from the first release
+→ 4-book Copper Hollow series with planted seeds in Book 1 creates strong read-through revenue potential from the first release

 TROPES: